Real Estate Closing Process in North Carolina

 - Any repair requests are negotiated with the seller, but sellers do not need to comply.

-- Termite inspection is ordered -- must be within 30 days of closing.
+- Termite inspection is ordered – it must be completed within 30 days of closing.

 - Buyer applies for hazard insurance and the information goes to the lender and closing attorney.

-- Nearing closing date, buyers arrange for the utilities to be switched over to their names.
+- As closing date nears, buyers arrange for the utilities to be switched over to their names.

 - Closing takes place at the office of the buyer's attorney.
 The seller's attorney has forwarded signed deeds to the buyer's attorney.